AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphiql-ide.md

 * select the **Endpoint** appropriate to the Sites configuration that you want to use for your queries
 * directly input new queries
 * create, and access, **[Persisted Queries](/help/headless/graphql-api/persisted-queries.md)**
-* run your queries to immediately see the the results
+* run your queries to immediately see the results
 * manage **Query Variables**
 * save, and manage **Persisted Queries**
 * publish, or unpublish, **Persisted Queries**, to either your **Publish** or **Preview** service; for example, to/from `dev-publish`